Olive Press editor Jon Clarke finds the capital’s top restaurant, DiverXO, incredible value for money

 The simple explosion of flavours on the canvases, as he calls them, the pure joy of what is being produced, be it meat, fish or vegetables, made this the best meal I have ever eaten in Spain… and like nothing else myself or my well-travelled friends had experience before.

-Forget Ferran Adria’s creative acumen, the panache of Dani Garcia and the crazy science of chefs like Heston Blumenthal (we have tried all three), this is simply a display of passion, a true love of food.
+Forget Ferran Adria’s creative acumen, the panache of Dani Garcia and the crazy science of chefs like Heston Blumenthal (I have tried all three), this is simply a display of passion, a true love of food.

 The fact that David has not missed a service for six years and refuses to open if he is not in the house, says it all.